 All Posts

 Europe is in a bind.
-While we posses advanced manufacturing and research, we have somehow been unable to adequately transform these advantages into a prominent tech industry1.
-With the large investments in large language models (LLMs) since the release of ChatGPT a number of years ago there are increasing pushes for Europe to do something, to the extent that Europe can be considered a single entity.
-What exactly to do is of course in contention, otherwise it would likely already have been done, but the discussion regarding the lack of a European tech industry compared to the USA has been occurring for much longer — especially since China has proven it is possible to build such an industry without American help.
+While we possess advanced manufacturing and research, we have somehow been unable to adequately transform these advantages into a prominent tech industry1.
+With the large investments in large language models (LLMs) since the release of ChatGPT a number of years ago have been increasing pushes for Europe — to the extent that Europe can be considered a single entity — to do something.
+What exactly to do is of course in contention, otherwise it would likely already have been done, but the discussion regarding the lack of a European tech industry compared to the USA has been occurring for much longer — especially since China has proven that it is possible to build such an industry without American help.

 I usually always carry a few business cards.
 This is quite uncommon in this day and age, with the need for remembering phone numbers having disappeared and with the ubiquity of social media for creating, sharing, and maintaining contact.
 But I reject the use of mainstream social media, partly for ideological reasons but also for practical ones1.
 This inevitably requires making certain sacrifices when it comes to what events I can participate in, on how learning about what people I know are up to, and on how I can communicate with the people in my life around me.
 There are some drawbacks that you might expect — you can not DM someone on instagram if you do not have instagram yourself — but there are hidden drawbacks that may not be immediately obvious.